tsstace/literati/README.md

 # :books: *Literati* :notebook:
 Welcome to the coziest corner of the world wide web:  __*Literati*__.
-This full stack web application allows users to take full advantage of the power that web-based technologies can bring to their literary life.
-It was created using the Model View Controller paradigm to separate the user interface from the database interactions, while the controller is calling the shots by making sure all requests are routed to the appropriate function.
+This full stack web application allows users to leverage the power that web-based technologies can bring to their literary life.
+It was created using the Model View Controller paradigm to separate the user interface from database interactions, while the controller is calling the shots by making sure all requests are routed to the appropriate functions.

-It includes all of the following capabilities for a user:
+__*Literati*__ includes all of the following capabilities for a user:
 * brainstorm about the books they would like to read with a robust search feature that harnesses the **Google Books API**
 * pose questions and engage in discussions with other users about a book
 * create a virtual bookshelf to track their selections and progress